Chicago police questioning person of interest in toddler shooting on Lake Shore Drive

 A 21-month-old boy was shot in the head near Grant Park on Tuesday.
-He remains hospitalized in grave condition early Wednesday.
+He remains hospitalized in critical condition in the Pediatric Intensive Care Unit at Lurie Children's Hospital, where doctors have placed him in a medical coma.
+While his condition has not worsened over the last 24 hours, he is still critically ill.

 The confrontation started on Lake Shore Drive near Waldron and ended in a crash at Monroe.
 A good Samaritan driving by the scene rushed the boy to Lurie Children's Hospital.